 Here is a look at my annual "Super Sleeper Team".
 None of these guys were invited to the Scouting Combine and, honestly, most of them will go undrafted.
 However, they are all prospects that I like and feel have the potential to make a NFL roster and contribute.

-Some players who've appeared on this list in the past and wound up making impacts in the NFL include Eric Foster (Colts), Brian Witherspoon (Jaguars), Mike Cox (Chiefs), Brett Kern (Broncos), Steven Hauschka (Ravens), Mackenzy Bernadeau (Panthers), Aaron Brown (Lions), Ryan Succop (Chiefs), Nick Reed (Seahawks), Larry Hart (Jaguars), Deji Karim (Jaguars), Reggie Stephens (Bengals), Jorrick Calvin (Eagles), Joe Webb (Vikings), Sam Shields (Packers), Daniel Kilgore (49ers) and David Carter (Cardinals), Mike Harris (Chargers), Gino Gradkowski (Ravens) and Greg Zuerlein (Rams), Jayson DiManche (Bengals) and Sam Martin (Lions).
+Some players who've appeared on this list in the past and wound up making impacts in the NFL include Eric Foster (Colts), Brian Witherspoon (Jaguars), Mike Cox (Chiefs), Brett Kern (Broncos), Steven Hauschka (Ravens), Mackenzy Bernadeau (Panthers), Aaron Brown (Lions), Ryan Succop (Chiefs), Nick Reed (Seahawks), Larry Hart (Jaguars), Deji Karim (Jaguars), Reggie Stephens (Bengals), Jorrick Calvin (Eagles), Joe Webb (Vikings), Sam Shields (Packers), Daniel Kilgore (49ers), David Carter (Cardinals), Mike Harris (Chargers), Gino Gradkowski (Ravens), Greg Zuerlein (Rams), Jayson DiManche (Bengals) and Sam Martin (Lions).
 Notable names from last year were Terrence Fede (Dolphins), Kevin Pamphile (Buccaneers), Randell Johnson (Bills) and Corey Washington (Giants).

 This site is an independently operated source of news and information and is in no way affiliated with the National Football League (NFL) or the National Collegiate Athletic Association (NCAA).
 All information listed within this site is copyright of Scott Wright and Draft Countdown.
 Any reproduction, republication or redistribution of this site's content without express consent is strictly prohibited and will be pursued to the fullest extent of the law.